tylertian123/netbeansfier/README.md

 The file itself is also ignored.

 You can also make a netbeansifierfile.
 Each line will be treated as a command-line option.
+Note: Because of the --precommand and --postcommand options, running an untrusted netbeansifierfile could result in malicious commands being executed!
 ```